15 Most Famous Rivers in the World

 Sailboat in River Nile, Egypt

 The Nile River is one of the most famous rivers in the world, stretching approximately 4,132 miles, is the longest river in the world.
-It flows through eleven countries in northeastern Africa, including Egypt, Sudan, and Ethiopia.
-The Nile holds immense historical and cultural significance, particularly for ancient Egypt.
-It served as the lifeblood of this civilization, supporting agriculture and sustaining early human settlements.
-The river’s annual flooding brought fertile soil, allowing crops to thrive and supporting the growth of a complex society.
+It passes through eleven countries in northeastern Africa, Egypt, Sudan, and Ethiopia.
+The Nile has a great historical and cultural value especially to ancient Egypt.

 2) The Amazon River